-Vinegar folklore describes a wide variety of colorful uses of vinegar.
+Folklore describes a variety of colorful uses for vinegar:

 - Legend has it that a courtier in Babylonia (c.
 5000 BC) “discovered” that unattended grape juice became wine, which in turn became vinegar, leading to the use of vinegar as a food preservative.